correlation-one/C1GamesStarterKit/java-algo/README.md

 unit, which will mutate the `GameState` game state, as well as record that action.
 When `onTurn` returns, the recorded actions will be submitted to the game.

+To generate programming documentation, run gradle javadoc in java-algo.
+Then open index.html in java-algo/build/docs/javadoc

 **The standard output is used to communicate with the game engine, and must not be printed to.**
 For this reason, debugging must be done with the standard error.
 The standard error messages are available on the playground.
 As an abstraction over this logic, the `GameIO` method `debug()`